AdobeDocs/workfront.en/help/classic/workfront-basics/navigate-workfront/workfront-navigation/reviewer-global-navigation-bar.md

 The following areas are included in the default layout of a Reviewer:

-* My Updates: The My Work area available to users of all access levels is renamed to My Updates for a Reviewer.
+* **My Updates**: The **My Work** area available to users of all access levels is renamed to **My Updates** for a Reviewer.
 As a Reviewer, you do not complete work.
 You need to only see information about work you have to review, comment on, or approve.
-The My Updates area allows you to perform these actions.
+The **My Updates** area allows you to perform these actions.
 This is the default landing area for Reviewers.
-* `Requests`: You can submit and review requests you or other users from your company have submitted in this area.
+* **Requests**: You can submit and review requests you or other users from your company have submitted in this area.
-* `Documents`: You can upload documents, or review documents shared with you here.
+* **Documents**: You can upload documents, or review documents shared with you here.

 &nbsp;

 ## Customize your default Global Navigation Bar

 You can customize the areas that you see in your  Global Navigation Bar by removing or adding areas.

 For more information about customizing the  Global Navigation Bar, see [Customize the Global Navigation Bar in Adobe Workfront](../../../workfront-basics/navigate-workfront/workfront-navigation/customize-global-navigation-bar.md).

 Your Workfront administrator can also modify your Workfront default layout by assigning you a Layout Template.
-For more information about working with Layout Templates, see Create and manage layout templates.
+For more information about working with Layout Templates, see [Create and manage layout templates](../../../administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md).